Health Care Guide Information

 Share on FacebookShare on Twitter

-Leukemia is usually known as blood cancer.
-In which blood-forming cells, bone marrow cells, or the cells of lymphatic systems start growing abnormally.
+Leukemia is usually known as a blood cancer.
+In which blood-forming cells, bone marrow cells, or the cells of the lymphatic system start growing abnormally.
 Types of leukemia depend upon the kind of cells involved.
-Some cancers are specific for children and some occur in adults.
+Some cancers are specific to children, and some occur in adults.

 Table of Contents